edthedev/edthedev.github.io/blog/management.md

 + Dale Carnegie - Dale's studies on how to worry effectively are indispensible to someone whose job involves worrying.
 + Robert Cialdini - There is always a client for your work.
 If you aren't selling to that client, someone is selling your work to them for you.
 Robert's writings can help you understand how to make your sales advocate more successful on your behalf.
 + Eliyahu Goldratt - Called 'sensei' by the agile classic "The Phoenix Project".
-+ Robert Greene - Robert's writings on Mastery and mentorship are crucial to guide your mentorship process.
 + Scott Berkin - on some level you're reading this because you like making things happen.
 + Peter Druker - The Effective Executive
 + Vicki Robin - Managers ask people to exchange their hours of life for money.
 Managers who deeply understand this trade-off get more from their staff when it matters, and ask less of them when it doesn't.